clwi/CWPack/README.md

 # Objective-C

 CWPack also contains an Objective-C interface.
-The MessagePack home page example would look as:
+The MessagePack home page example would look like:

 ```C
 CWPackContext *pc = [CWPackContext newWithContext:my_cw_pack_context];